The University of Fort Lauderdale CARES Act

 - Student was enrolled in an exclusively online program prior to the pandemic

-- Student was not enrolled during the Spring 2020 semester
+- Student was not enrolled during the Spring 2020 semester or thereafter.

 These CARES grant funds are considered nontaxable income- https://www.irs.gov/newsroom/faqs-higher-education-emergency-relief-fund-and-emergency-financial-aid-grants-under-the-cares-act.